clarkritchie/1pw-github-secrets/README.md

 This project is a small Python script that reads secrets from 1Password, and pushes them into GitHub as either a) environment secrets within a project, b) repoistory secrets, or c) organization secrets.

+It was originally forked from an article I found on [Medium](git@github.com:n3rdkid/medium-github-secrets.git), but was later customized for my needs.

 There are 2 ways to use this project, either as a GitHub Action or as a command line tool.

 For everything except organization secrets, you should use the GitHub Action.
 That action uses a PAT (for the BlueboardBot GitHub user) to authenticate with GitHub and requires no setup on your localhost.